be-smals-thim/be-ebox-enterprise-integration-support/common/ReferenceData.md

 + Mandatory definitions are Id and short name of the organisation, application or message types.

-+ In the details of a referenceData organisation and message type, it is planned to list the identifiers of the others referenceData related to the current one:
++ In the details of a referenceData organisation and message type, it is planned to list the identifiers of the other referenceData related to the current one.
-  + For a given senderOrganization, the lists of related senderApplicationId(s) and messageTypeId(s) are provided.
+There is no mandatory rule to define the relation.
-  This is the "natural" way to see the relations between the reference data.
-Basically we work in a structure of 3 levels: level 1 - Organisation, level 2 - Application and level 3 - Message Type
+As an example, the "natural" way to see the relations between the reference data is that we work in a structure of 3 levels: level 1 - Organisation, level 2 - Application and level 3 - Message Type

-  + For a given messageType, the lists of related senderOrganisationIds and senderApplicationIds are provided.
-The case that multiple organisations and applications for one message type is rare but in the current implementation it is possible

 + Organisation and Application are defined in the 3 national languages (fr, nl, de), in the description of those parameters